awslabs/resource-discovery-for-azure/README.md

 - **Important:** Script will not upgrade the current version of the Powershell modules.

 - **Important:** If you're running the script inside Azure CloudShell, the final Excel will not have auto-fit columns, and you will see warnings during the script execution.
-This is an issue with the Import-Excel module but it does not affect the inventory which will remain accurate.
+This is an expected issue with the Import-Excel module but it does **not** affect the inventory which will remain accurate.

 ---